yngvem/stringalign/README.md

 At its base, Stringalign takes two strings, a reference string and a predicted string, and aligns them.
 Based on this alignment, we can then compute many interesting performance metrics, such as the edit distance (Levenshtein), error rates and much more.

+For more information, see Stringalign's extensive documentation on [http://stringalign.com/](http://stringalign.com/).

 ### A little example

 For example, if the `reference` string is `Banana pancakes` and the `predicted` string is `bananana pancake`, then string align will align it